What Is a Buyer Agent and How Can One Help You Buy Better?

 KEY FUNCTIONS OF A BUYER AGENT

-Personalized search based on your profile
+Personalized search according to your profile

 Access to off-market properties